 Rekha has 22 years of work experience across eight Local and International Schools.
 She has worked with special needs children, led volunteer work, and represented Board of Governors along with corporate experience.

-A qualified pharmacist and with over 25 years of work experience, Sati has worked in fundraising activities for underpriveleged girls and works as an English teacher in Hong Kong.
-Her management qualifications, people skills and experience in charitable work helps develop and drive the SENsational Cause.
+A qualified pharmacist with over 25 years of work experience, Sati has worked in fundraising activities for underprivileged girls and works as an English teacher in Hong Kong.

-Shubhi trained and worked with children with learning difficulties in India in the 1970′s.
-Since moving to England, for the last 30 years she has worked in teaching, advisory and management roles with children with special educational needs or disabilities, their families and educational practitioners.
-During this time she also gained an MA in Psychology and Special Educational Needs, most recently working in local government as Early Years expert for Vulnerable Children.
+Shubhi has for the last 30 years worked in teaching, advisory and management roles with children with special educational needs or disabilities, their families and educational practitioners.
+She also has an MA in Psychology and Special Educational Needs.